HamsikaRaj/HamsikaRaj/README.md

 Offside detection from single-camera football footage at >20 FPS and 95% detection accuracy on consumer GPUs, using YOLOv8n with SVD-based vanishing-point perspective correction.
 Multi-threaded video pipelines with geometric reconstruction and HSV team classification improved offside-call precision by 32%.

 **🌊 [Ripple — AI Policy Simulator](https://github.com/HamsikaRaj/Ripple)** &nbsp;·&nbsp; `React` `Gemini` `Monte Carlo`
-A deployed web app that pairs Monte Carlo simulation with Gemini to explore the downstream effects of policy changes — minimum wage, taxes, housing subsidies — across a synthetic population, before any of it happens in the real world.
+A deployed web app that pairs Monte Carlo simulation with Gemini to explore the downstream effects of policy changes, minimum wage, taxes, housing subsidies across a synthetic population, before any of it happens in the real world.

 ---